pramath-haritz/pramath-haritz/README.md

 - 🔭 I’m currently working on **Computer Vision** and **Generative Modeling**.
 - 👯 I’m looking to collaborate on open-source projects.
 - 📫 How to reach me: [Email](mailto:pramathgiri1@iisc.ac.in)

+Want to know more about me?
+Check out my [Website](https://pramath-haritz.github.io)